 The town is situated in a rural area and agriculture plays a major part in the life of Miechów.

 This guide is a travel Guide including accommodation about the country of Polska which is located in central Europe.
-You are very welcome to visit our site and we hope that you will enjoy the experience.
+You are very welcome to visit my site and I hope that you will enjoy the experience.

-Our guide is easy to use as each village, town and city has it's own page with useful information for the visitor.
-Not all sections appearing on the left of our guide, on Miechów may have information as this is an ongoing project.
+My guide is easy to use as each village, town and city has it's own page with useful information for the visitor.
+Not all sections appearing on the left of my guide, on Miechów may have information as this is an ongoing project.

 It may be the case that some sections of Miechów Travel Guide have not yet been reviewed and written about so if you can contribute any information about this place to improve this guide please send it to Miechów Travel Guide.